 sizes was outweighed by the printer being able to take A4 paper sideways

-(landscape).
+(landscape) for large spreadsheets.
 Many writers also found the 9512 a better tool than an electric

 typewriter but, particularly when inspiration came late at night, the noise

 akin to canon-fire of the daisy wheel printer in action was not always popular with their partners vainly

 printer-related problem was the inability of the 9512's power supply unit to